Aaron Hicks Player Props: Yankees vs. Guardians

-On Monday, Aaron Hicks (coming off going 2-for-4) and the New York Yankees face the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
-First pitch is at 7:05 PM ET.
+After going 0-for-1 in his last game, Aaron Hicks and the New York Yankees take on the Cleveland Guardians (who will start Tanner Bibee) at 7:05 PM ET on Tuesday.

-In his last game, he racked up two hits (going 2-for-4) against the Rangers.
+He had a hitless performance in his most recent game (0-for-1) against the Guardians.

 Aaron Hicks Game Info & Props vs. the Guardians